OCA/product-attribute/product_attribute_auto_add/README.rst

 This module saves time by automatically managing product attribute values.
-When you add a new value to an attribute, it will also be automatically added in all products that have this attribute.
+When you add a new value to an attribute, it will also be automatically added in all product templates that have this attribute.

-How it works:

-1. You add a new value to an existing attribute
-2. The system automatically Adds this value to all products using this attribute

 **Table of contents**